tobechi-calvin/Tobechi-calvin-amaka/README_SOC_Lab_Elastic_AWS_Enhanced.md

 ---

 ## 🔧 Project Overview
-As part of a hands-on 30-day challenge, I designed and deployed a fully functional **Security Operations Center (SOC)** lab environment in AWS.
+As part of a hands, I designed and deployed a fully functional **Security Operations Center (SOC)** lab environment in AWS.
 This project demonstrates my ability to build, configure, and monitor infrastructure for real-time threat detection and log analysis using the **Elastic Stack (Elasticsearch, Kibana, and Fleet)**.

 ---